etetoolkit/ete/doc/tutorial/tutorial_trees.rst

 * *levelorder* (default): every node on a level is visited before going to a lower level.

-Every node in a tree includes a :func:`traverse` method, which can be used to visit, one by one, every node node under the current partition.
-In addition, the :func:`descendants` method can be set to use either a post- or a preorder strategy.
-The only difference between :func:`traverse` and :func:`descendants` is that the first will include the root node in the iteration.
+Every node in a tree includes a :func:`traverse <Tree.traverse>` method, which can be used to visit, one by one, every node node under the current partition.
+In addition, the :func:`descendants
+<Tree.descendants>` method can be set to use either a post- or a
+preorder strategy.
+The only difference between :func:`traverse
+<Tree.traverse>` and :func:`descendants <Tree.descendants>` is that
+the first will include the root node in the iteration.

 .. autosummary::